vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 build passes under AddressSanitizer and UBSan.
 The full build and all 20 CTest targets pass.

+### Let stable sorting preserve modulation source order

+Remove the original event index from tempo-relative modulation's EventRef.
+Timeline construction already visits tracks and their events in order, so stable sorting by tick and sequence preserves the same tie order without storing and comparing those positions.
+Use a range loop to collect relevant events directly.
+This removes seven production lines and one temporary field.
+The full build and all 20 CTest targets pass, including cross-track tempo changes, independent modulation layers, and physical delay policies.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,